-The main aim of making parenting orders about children spending time or communicating with the other parent is to foster an ongoing relationship between a child and both parents.
-As long as there are no significant risks of harm to a child, it helps children if you encourage them to spend time with their other parent.
+The main aim of making parenting orders about children spending time or communicating with the other parent or other people significant in a child's life is to foster an ongoing relationship between a child and those people if it is safe to do so.
+As long as the arrangement for time will promote the safety of the child and the people caring for the child, and it is safe to do so, it helps children if you encourage them to spend time with the other parent and people significant in their lives.